Home > Blog > Success Rate of Choledochal Cyst Surgery

 Success Rate of Choledochal Cyst Surgery

 The success rate of choledochal cyst surgery is highly reassuring, with over 90–95% of cases resulting in favorable outcomes when performed by experienced surgeons.
-The vast majority of patients recover fully and experience long-term relief from symptoms and complications.

 Factors Affecting Success